 Clothing & sportswear

 Acquired and integrated 8 Australian apparel and accessories companies since 2004, when the company was founded.
 Designs locally and imports primarily from China.
 Now operates 23 brands which are sold throughout Australia, New Zealand and South Africa in major retail chains and over 1,000 independent retailers.
 Acquired by Queens Lane Capital in 2020 after getting into financial trouble earlier that year.

 |The PAS Group Pty Ltd||AUS||website|

-owns 46% of The PAS Group Pty Ltd
+owns 100% of The PAS Group Pty Ltd

 |The PAS Group Pty Ltd|

 Oxfam Australia's 2019 Naughty or Nice list ranks the biggest and most popular clothing brands on what they are actually doing to protect and support the women making our clothes, especially on brands' commitment to paying a living wage.
 This company is on the 'nice' list.